smile2014/angular2-dynamic-component/README.md

 # angular2-dynamic-component

-A static placeholder for the dynamic components at Angular2.
+A static placeholder for the dynamic component at Angular2.

 ## License